laminas/laminas-cli/docs/book/intro.md

 }
 ```

-3. If your command has dependencies, register the command and its factory in the container.
-Commands that are _newable_
+3. If your command has dependencies, register the command and its factory in the
+   container.
+Commands that can be instantiated with no constructor arguments
-without arguments can omit container configuration:
+   can omit container configuration:

 ```php
 // config/autoload/dependencies.global.php: